AstixxxX/Logs-Composition/README.md

 # C++ Logger

 A simple powerful C++ logger with file and network output support, plus a test log generator.
+Inspired by Syslog

 ## Features